David Campion

 ORAL HISTORY PROJECT

-During the semester each student will conduct an oral history interview and present a written analysis of the historical topic discussed with the interviewee.
+As part of Historical Materials each student will conduct an oral history interview and present a written analysis of the historical topic discussed with the respondent (interviewee).
 Students may interview older relatives or friends or may contact outside organizations to be put in touch with someone to interview.
-Possible sources for interviewees include the American Legion, the Veterans of Foreign Wars (VFW), the Oregon Nikkei Legacy Center or local assisted living facilities or retirement communities.
-Still another option is the Lewis & Clark Oral History Project, an ongoing project that documents the history of the College through the spoken memory of alumni and other individuals associated with Lewis & Clark.
+Possible sources for respondents include the Veterans of Foreign Wars (VFW), the Japanese American Museum of Oregon, or local assisted living facilities or retirement communities.

-The oral history project must focus on an event or development of historical significance (rather than merely family or personal history) in which the interviewee was involved or witnessed.
+The oral history project must focus on an event or development of historical significance (rather than merely family or personal history) in which the respondent was involved or witnessed.
 Keep in mind that an oral history interview must be centered on the historical topic itself rather than focusing specifically on the person being interviewed.
-The interviewee is an historical resource and a means to researching your topic; he or she is not the topic itself.
-A proper interview also requires that the historian have done some preliminary research on the interviewee in order to place his or her experience in context.
-Finally, the interviewee must be fully informed of and clearly consent to the purpose of the interview ahead of time.
+The respondent is an historical resource and a means to researching your topic; the person is not the topic itself.
+A proper interview also requires that the historian have done some preliminary research on both the subject and the respondent in order to place that person's experience in context. inally, the respondent must be fully informed of and clearly consent to the purpose of the interview ahead of time.

-1. What is the specific historical topic you wish to explore in your interview?
+1. What specific historical topic did you examine in your interview?

-2. Who is the interviewee?
-Indicate age, sex, place of birth, relation to the topic of interest (e.g. civil rights worker, juror, infantryman, survivor, witness, refugee, etc), and relationship to you the interviewer (if applicable).
+2. Who was the respondent?
+Indicate age, gender, place of birth, relation to the topic of interest (e.g. civil rights worker, juror, soldier, immigrant, survivor, witness, refugee, etc.), and relationship to you the interviewer (if applicable).

 3. How did your questions guide the interview?
 Summarize briefly what you chose to focus on and how you formulated your questions.

-4. What information of historical significance did you learn about your topic from the interviewee?
-Summarize briefly his or her responses to the questions (in addition to the verbal content of answers this includes emotion, facial expressions, tone of voice, etc.)
+4. What information of historical significance did you learn about your topic from the respondent?
+Summarize briefly the responses to the questions (in addition to the verbal content of answers this may include emotion, facial expressions, tone of voice, change in mood or composure, etc.).
+What insights, if any, on your topic did you gain from the interview?

-5. What are the strengths and weaknesses of the interviewee as an historical resource?
-What are the strengths and limitations of oral history in general compared to other types of research?
+5. What are the strengths and weaknesses of your respondent as an historical resource?
+What are the strengths and limitations of oral history, more generally, compared to other types of research?

 FINAL EDITING PROJECT